civicmapper/civicmapper.github.io/_sectors/engineering.md

 We provide:

-* Drone-based data collection services to support 3D modeling and monitoring for earthworks and construction projects
+* Drone-based data collection services to support 3D modeling and monitoring for earth-moving and construction projects
 * Project data collection and development
 * CAD to GIS interoperability support
-* Creation of planimetric drawings that include elevation, slope, and aspect renderings to support your engineering models and calculations
+* Creation of planimetric drawings that include elevation, slope, and aspect renderings to support engineering models and calculations
-* GIS implementation, from basic support to developing a full scale, cross departmental enterprise GIS ecosystem
+* GIS implementation, from basic support to implementation of a full scale enterprise GIS ecosystem
 * Support for leveraging your existing data in new ways; CivicMapper can create focused web applications to support internal and external use of geodata